Where Was The White Lotus Filmed? (& Can You Visit?)

 Another Sicilian town, another day trip: hotel guests also venture to the medieval Cefalù with its Norman cathedral and popular beach.
 With a year-round population of 14,000, the tourism here is hard to miss: the tiny town attracts millions of visitors every year from across Sicily, Italy, and Europe.
 If you pay it a visit yourself, you might recognise the Piazza Marina from The White Lotus.

-Can You Stay In The Hotel From Season One Of The White Lotus?
+Can You Stay In The Hotel From Season 1 Of The White Lotus?

 Yes: the Four Seasons Resort Maui at Wailea is available to book.
 Set across 15 acres, there are 380 guest rooms and suites, three pools, three restaurants (including Wolfgang Puck’s Spago), three golf courses, a spa and even an art museum.